physrisk/website-source/articles/2024/degroot-model.md

         \end{pmatrix}
 \end{equation}

 the system does converge to a fixed shared opinion (consensus) state.
-But with trust matrix
+Here
+\\\( T_{ij} \\\) stands for how much trust \\\( i \\\)-th agent puts into
+\\\( j \\\)-th agent.
+So in this example the zero-th agent splits their trust equally between the first and second agent.

+The system will no longer converge to a consensus state if we instead consider trust matrix

 \begin{equation}
     \mathbf{T} = \begin{pmatrix}
             0 & 0.5 & 0.5 \\
             1 & 0 & 0 \\
             1 & 0 & 0
-        \end{pmatrix}
+        \end{pmatrix} .
 \end{equation}

-the system does not converge to a consensus state.
-Both of these examples are featured in [cite id="Jackson2008PUP"].
+This trust matrix differs from the first one in one minor detail.
+The second agent instead of trusting the first agent, puts all of their trust into the zero-th agent.
+Both of these examples were discussed in [cite id="Jackson2008PUP"].

 To check whether given trust matrix \\\( \mathbf{T} \\\) will lead to a consensus state, one needs to observe the behavior of \\\(